Top 8 Instagram Spots in Lincoln City

-With stunning natural beauty and unexpected adventure waiting to be discovered, the Heart of the Oregon Coast is perfect for would-be photographers.
-Soak in the loveliness of the Pacific Northwest and do it for the Gram.
+Natural beauty and unexpected adventure are waiting to be discovered in the Heart of the Oregon Coast.
+This incredible spot is a perfect place to soak in the loveliness of the Pacific Northwest and get a few shots for The Gram.

-Where the thick green forest blend into a network of estuaries and a smooth bay, long, sandy beaches perfect for an evening bonfire.
+Where the thick green forest blends into a network of estuaries and a smooth bay.
+Where long, sandy beaches stand, perfect for an evening bonfire or stroll by the water.
 Dig your hands into the mud and pull out lunch, or find it in a warm bowl of chowder.
 Stroll along the dock, from the days when Siletz Bay was a working harbor and ships sailed in to transport lumber to distant lands.
-Watch glass artisans fuse and blend and twirl glass into iridescent art, grab a delicious craft beer, and watch the sunset behind the backdrop of the Four Brothers rocks.
+Watch glass artisans fuse and blend and twirl glass into iridescent art or grab a delicious craft beer and watch the sunset behind the backdrop of the Four Brothers rocks.

 A little sister headland to Cascade Head, the meadowed hill north of Lincoln City is affectionately known as “The Knoll.”
 While a moderately difficult half-mile uphill hike, those who reach the top can breathe in the spectacular views of the Pacific coastline.
 To reach the trailhead, turn north on NE Devils Lake Blvd from Highway 101.
 Follow the road past a gate until reaching a cul-de-sac.
 Park on the street and the trailhead to the Knoll is just beyond the road and takes you through fields and forests.